-Our software licenses typically provide for a perpetual right to use our software and are sold on a capacity basis, on a per-copy basis or as site licenses.
-During the fiscal year ended March 31, 2014, approximately 80% of software license revenue was sold on a capacity basis.
+Our software licenses typically provide for a perpetual right to use our software and are sold on a per terabyte capacity basis, on a per-copy basis, as site licenses or as a solution set.
+During the fiscal year ended March 31, 2015, approximately 81% of software license revenue was sold on a capacity basis.
 Capacity based software licenses provide our customers with unlimited licenses of specified software products based on a defined level of terabytes of data under management.
-As a result, when we sell our platform through a capacity license, many of the various Simpana functionalities are bundled into one capacity based price.
-We anticipate that capacity based licenses will continue to account for the majority of our software license revenue for the foreseeable future.
+As a result, when we sell our platform through a capacity license, certain of the various Simpana functionalities are bundled into one capacity based price.
+We anticipate that capacity based licenses will continue to account for the vast majority of our software license revenue for the near future.
+Site licenses give the customer the additional right to deploy the software on a limited basis during a specified term.
+Our solution sets are generally sold on a per unit basis such as per virtual machine for our virtual machine backup, recovery and cloud management solution set; per mailbox for our email archive solution set and per user for our endpoint data protection solution set.

 Historically, an insignificant amount of our revenue has been sold under subscription, or term based, license arrangements.
-In these arrangements the customer has the right to use the software on either a capacity basis or per-copy basis over a designated period of time.
+In these arrangements the customer has the right to use the software on either a capacity basis or per-copy or per-unit basis over a designated period of time.
 Revenue in these arrangements is recognized ratably over the term of the agreement.
 Over the next several years we expect revenue from these types of arrangements to become a more significant portion of our total revenue.